Daniel J. Callaghan: World War II

 In May 1941, during the early stages of World War II, Roosevelt released Callaghan to take command of the cruiser USS San Francisco.
 Roosevelt wrote: "It is with great regret that I am letting Captain Callaghan leave as my Naval Aide.
 He has given every satisfaction and has performed duties of many varieties with tact and real efficiency.
 He has shown a real understanding of the many problems of the service within itself and in relationship to the rest of Government."

-In April 1942, he was promoted to the rank of rear admiral and was appointed as chief of staff to the Commander, South Pacific Area and South Pacific Force Vice Admiral Robert L. Ghormley.
+In April 1942, he was promoted to the rank of rear admiral and was appointed as chief of staff to the commander, South Pacific Area and South Pacific Force Vice Admiral Robert L. Ghormley.
 He served in that billet until Vice Admiral Ghormley was relieved on 18 October 1942.

+Naval Battle of Guadalcanal

 As commander of Task Group 67.4, he commanded U.S. naval forces against Japanese warships during the First Naval Battle of Guadalcanal on 13 November 1942.
 He was on the bridge of the USS San Francisco when enemy fire killed him and most of his command staff.
 At that time, he became the third US Navy admiral killed in action during World War II.

 Following his death, Lieutenant Commander Bruce McCandless assumed operational command of San Francisco.
 Earlier in the battle, Rear Admiral Norman Scott had been killed, so two US commanders had now been lost, as well as several of their staff.
 Despite the deaths of so many senior officers, the battle ended in a strategic victory for the Allied side.

 In hindsight, Callaghan was criticized for not distributing his five ships that had the superior SG radar systems throughout his battle line, for not using one of them as his flagship, for directing the battle from his flagship's bridge instead of the radar plot, for not issuing his battle plans to his captains, and for giving confusing orders during the battle.
 Analysis of the battle led to a rapid improvement in USN techniques for fighting in poor visibility, particularly in adopting combat information centers.

 Callaghan was buried at sea.
 He was survived by his wife, Mary Tormey Callaghan, and son, Daniel Judson Callaghan Jr. (1915–2006).
+By order of President Roosevelt, both Rear Admirals Callaghan and Scott were posthumously awarded the Medal of Honor.
 His brother William Callaghan would later become the first captain of the battleship USS Missouri, a vice admiral, and the first commander of the Military Sea Transportation Service.

-By order of President Roosevelt, both Rear Admirals Callaghan and Scott were posthumously awarded the Medal of Honor.